Coronavirus digest: WHO makes fresh appeal for joint pandemic effort | DW | 18.09.2020

 Tedros said he would also appeal to leaders at the General Assembly

-to fund the $35 billion that is needed to speed up the development of Covid-19 medications and vaccines, under a programme led by the WHO and international health charities.
+to fund the $35 billion that is needed to speed up the development of Covid-19 medications and vaccines, under a program led by the WHO and international health charities.

 He also urged countries to make health investments already now to prepare for the next new disease that is guaranteed to come along in the future.